inspec/inspec-aws/docs/resources/aws_athena_work_groups.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

-For additional information, see the [AWS Athena workgroup documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html).
+For additional information, see the [AWS documentation on the `AWS::Athena::WorkGroup` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html).

 ## Properties